eldemonstro/javawebprojects/README.md

-'# Java Projects for School'
+# Java Projects for School